Travel on a Budget: Inexpensive Destinations that Withstand Inexpensive

 1. Kings Park and Botanic Garden

 Kings Park and Botanic Garden is an expansive green oasis in the heart of Perth, offering breathtaking views of the city skyline and the Swan River.
 Covering over 400 hectares, it’s one of the largest inner-city parks in the world.
-You can take a leisurely stroll along the treetop walkways, explore the meticulously curated gardens, or enjoy a picnic amidst the lush greenery for an exciting experience.
+You can take a stroll along the treetop walkways, explore the meticulously curated gardens, or enjoy a picnic amidst the lush greenery for an exciting experience.

 2. Fremantle